Research topics

 Data analysis tools optimized visually and graphically for human perception are the decisive key element that strengthens users' confidence in computer-aided data science and decision-making processes.

-Visual Analytics for Industry 4.0
+Data Science for Industry 4.0 and 5.0

 As a key technology in the field of industrial production, visual analytics enables us to see through the data surrounding the production process through visual data analysis.
 In this context, the stability and scalability of visual analytics tools are crucial factors for their acceptance as reliable tools in Industry 4.0, such as in our INGRESS project.
 Our analytics solutions are characterized by their ability to handle complex data, as well as to perform pattern search and anomaly detection quickly and reliably.
+In the EDIH AI5production project we support companies in their digital transformation with know-how about human-centered AI and data science solutions.

 Bild einer Fischwanderhilfe und eines Staudamms mit Landschaft